pgRouting/pgrouting/doc/traversal/pgr_depthFirstSearch.rst

 Additional Examples
 -------------------------------------------------------------------------------

-:Example: Same as `Single vertex`_ but with edges in descending order.
+:Example: Same as `Single vertex`_ but with edges in descending order of ``id``.

 .. literalinclude:: doc-pgr_depthFirstSearch.queries
-   :start-after: -- q4
+   :start-after: -- q3
-   :end-before: -- q5
+   :end-before: -- q4

 The resulting traversal is different.